 Are there any instructions I need to follow before surgery?

 Your child must have a physical examination by his or her pediatrician or family doctor within 7 days before surgery to make sure he or she is in good health.
 The doctor you see needs to complete the History and Physical form provided by our office.
 You must bring the completed form with you the day of surgery.

 For your child’s safety, it is very important that he or she have an empty stomach when anesthesia is given.
 Please follow our preoperative Eating and Drinking Guidelines.
 If you do not follow these guidelines, your child’s surgery will be cancelled.

 What can I expect for ear tube surgery recovery?

 The procedure itself usually takes no more than 10 or 15 minutes.
 Your child will wake up in the recovery room after surgery.
 This may take 30 to 45 minutes.
 When your child is awake, he or she will be taken to the discharge area to complete the recovery.
 You can be with your child once he or she has been transferred to the discharge area.

-Your child may have a low-grade fever (99° to 100°F) for a day or two after surgery.
+Your child may have a low-grade fever (99° to 100°F) for a day or two after ear tube surgery.

-Your child may have an earache the day of surgery.
+Your child may experience some pain after ear tube surgery in the form of an earache.
 This is caused by pressure changes in the ear and/or hearing louder sounds than he or she is used to.
 You can treat this short term discomfort with Tylenol® (acetaminophen) or Children’s Motrin® (ibuprofen).
 You will get a Discharge Instructions sheet before you go home which will indicate how much medicine to give and how often.